engine9-io/engine9-server/README.md

 The resulting directory will be known as ENGINE9_SERVER_DIR, e.g.

+You can set this as an environment variable for use with the command line tools, for example adding the following to your .zprofile (in recent Mac OS versions)

-ENGINE9_SERVER_DIR=/home/engine9-user/engine9/engine9-server
+`export ENGINE9_SERVER_DIR=/home/engine9-user/engine9/engine9-server
+PATH=$ENGINE9_SERVER_DIR/bin:$PATH`

+and restarting your terminal.
+This will also add the /bin directory for the engine9 command line tools.

 ### NPM install
-Change to the ENGINE9_SERVER_DIR, and run
+Change to the $ENGINE9_SERVER_DIR, and run

 `npm install`